-Nominal depth of penetration for a copper conductor (δ) = 6.64 / √f cm
+Nominal depth of penetration for a copper conductor cm Equation 1.

 Where f = frequency in Hertz

-2) The minimum frequency is used to calculate the maximum capacitance value at a phase shift of 70o (Xc = 71.4 Ω).
-Thus ensuring that the result achieved at 90o is measured well above the minimum frequency.
+The minimum frequency for skin effect is used to calculate the maximum capacitance value at a phase shift of 70o (Xc = 71.4Ω in a 50Ω measurement system).
+Thus ensuring that the final measurement result achieved at 90o phase shift is measured well above the minimum frequency required for skin effect.

-3) The maximum capacitance is used to find the approximate maximum radius.
+The maximum capacitance is used to find an approximate maximum radius.

 Landau, L.D. & Lifschitz, E.M., (1987).
 Electrodynamics of Continuous Media.
 Oxford, England: Permagon Press, p.
 19.

-d is the thickness of the Dielectric in cm
+d is the thickness of the Dielectric in mm

 This calculator is provided free by Chemandy Electronics in order to promote the FLEXI-BOX